gaehlerm/SoftwareEngineering/README.md

 ## Testing existing code

 It happens frequently that you’ll be writing tests for existing code.
 This is much harder than writing tests along with new code, as it is very hard to figure out the weaknesses and the logic behind the existing code.
 Usually there are corner cases that are really hard to find.
+Additionally it might be hard to set up all the tests as there are no interfaces and objects are hard to create.
+Writing tests for existing code can be really difficult.

 Many people misunderstand the idea behind testing existing code.
 It is not so much about finding bugs in the existing code.
 Rather it’s about writing an automated documentation of what the code does at the moment.
 And yes, you read correctly: At the moment.
 Even if you find some bugs you should not fix them right away as users might rely on this buggy behavior.
+As Hyrums law //citation? states, "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviours of your system will be depended on by somebody."
+Or to put it a bluntly: If you have enough users, some will certainly rely on buggy behavior of your API.

 As you write tests, always make sure they fail when you expect them to.
 It already happened to me several times that such checks prevented me from hours of frustrating bug fixing.
 Usually, due to some build problems where I tested the wrong binary, but sometimes also because I simply didn’t understand the logic behind the existing code and I didn’t realize something was already implemented.

-So far, I recommended not to test private functions as it breaks the encapsulation.
+So far, I recommended not to test private methods as it breaks the encapsulation.
 Instead you were supposed to refactor the class and extract the private function into a new class on its own.
-Now with existing code you have to be a little bit more pragmatic.
+With existing code you have to be a little bit more pragmatic.
 You can’t just take any code and refactor it as you like.
 This will certainly introduce bugs.
-Making these private functions public is indeed the only way how you can test the class.
-Apparently, this is just a hack that shouldn’t be applied unless necessary.
+Making these private methods public is indeed the only way how you can test the class.
+Once the class is refactored, make sure the initial method becomes private again.

+Apparently this way of working is a tedious hack that shouldn’t be applied unless necessary.
 And it also makes apparent how important it is to write tests right away and to keep constantly refactoring before the problem goes out of control.

 //more about testing existing code in Refactoring?
 See Michael Feathers book.